Jury: Kevin Spacey didn't molest actor Anthony Rapp in 1986

 The lawsuit sought $40 million in damages.

 “He lacks credibility,” Steigman said.
 “Sometimes the simple truth is the best.
-The simple truth is that this happened,” he said.
+The simple truth is that this happened.”

-Spacey's lawyer, Jennifer Keller, told jurors that Rapp made up the encounter and said they should reject Rapp's claims.

-During her closing argument, she suggested reasons Rapp imagined the encounter with Spacey or made it up.

 Rapp, 50, and Spacey, 63, each testified over several days at the three-week trial.